maerabubu/GT-CS-PU/README.md

 Some updates and sample data will be uploaded in the future.

-If you have any issues or concerns on code, please feel free to contact Zhangfeng by sending us Emails: jspcmazhangfeng@hhu.edu.cn
+If you have any issues or concerns on code, please feel free to contact Zhangfeng by sending us Emails: zhangfeng.ma@ntu.edu.sg

 If you find it helps, please cite the below two references.